Inuani/42_inception/README.md

 A motley crew of containers and configurations make up your haunted playground:

-- **Nginx**: The gateway to the underworld, ushering in visitors through the port 443 with the ghostly whispers of TLSv1.2 or TLSv1.3.
+- NGINX: The Undying Guardian, protecting the entryway to the Dockerverse with its impenetrable TLSv1.2 or TLSv1.3 shield.
-- **WordPress**: An eerie presence lurking in the shadows, wielding the power of PHP-FPM, but devoid of Nginx's companionship.
+- WordPress + PHP-FPM: The Twin Serpents, binding the realm with their formidable web powers, slithering independently without the embrace of NGINX.
-- **MariaDB**: A solitary spirit, bereft of Nginx, but holding the key to the WordPress container's secrets.
+- MariaDB: The Soulkeeper, guarding the crypts of data in the darkness, undisturbed by the presence of NGINX.
-- **Volumes**: Ethereal storerooms for your WordPress database and website files.
+- Volumes: The Ethereal Archives, preserving the essence of the WordPress database and website files in the realm of eternal storage.
-- **Network**: An arcane connection that binds your containers together, allowing them to communicate from the great beyond.
+- Networks: The Unseen Threads, weaving a sinister web of connections between the shadowy denizens of the Dockerverse.

 ## The Path to Darkness